It’s all about location and for most travellers, the saying couldn’t be truer.

 Although there are plenty of occasions where travel insurance will cover your trip alterations, change of mind is not one of them.
 While cancellations for medical reasons and unforeseen emergencies are usually covered, not having your holidays approved at work or a break-up are not coverable under travel insurance.
 Deciding to upgrade to a better hotel or a different holiday location due to a change of heart won’t be covered either so choose wisely.

-check out truths
+Check out truths

-While finding your ultimate suite retreat may be your end goal it’s just as important to to read your insurers policy documentation (known as the Product Disclosure Statement) to make sure you understand when you're covered, and when you're not.
+While finding your ultimate suite retreat may be your end goal it’s just as important to read your insurers policy documentation (known as the Product Disclosure Statement) to make sure you understand when you're covered, and when you're not.
 Once you have peace of mind, you can start to unwind and let those holiday vibes begin!